The Mask (1994 film): Score

-Other media

 Animated series

 An animated television series, titled The Mask: Animated Series, made over 54 episodes from 1995 to 1997, with Rob Paulsen as Stanley Ipkiss and his alter ego, the Mask, and Neil Ross as Kellaway.
-Ben Stein reprised his role as Dr Neuman.
+Ben Stein reprised his role as Dr. Neuman.
 Though based on the film and making some minor references to its events, it is set in an alternate continuity where Ipkiss keeps the mask, Tina Carlyle is absent, and the mask works during daytime.
 Its final episode was a crossover with another Jim Carrey character, Ace Ventura.
 This would later continue in an episode of the Ace Ventura: Pet Detective cartoon series.

 Video game

 A video game based on the movie, also titled The Mask, was released for the Super Nintendo Entertainment System by Black Pearl Software.

-Sequels

-Son of the Mask
+Sequel

-After the success of the original, a sequel film was planned, with magazine Nintendo Power offering readers a chance, via sweepstakes, to win a cameo role in the film.
+After the success of the original, a sequel film was planned, with the gaming magazine Nintendo Power offering readers a chance, via sweepstakes, to win a cameo role in the film.
 Carrey eventually bailed on the project, forcing Nintendo Power to give the winner of the contest the equivalent cash value of the cameo role instead.
 A sequel, Son of the Mask, featuring neither Carrey nor Diaz, instead featuring Jamie Kennedy and Alan Cumming, was eventually released in 2005.
-It was a critical and commercial failure upon release, and the franchise was put on hold indefinitely.
+It was a critical and commercial failure upon release, and the franchise was put on hiatus indefinitely.